Chandankkrr/jira-issue-template-generator/README.md

 Changelog information for Jira Issue Template Generator Google Chrome Extension.

+## Version 1.0.10 - 12 July 2020 🎉

+- Ability to add custom domains 🔥🔥🔥
+- Use desktop version of Jira that has a custom domain?
+You can now enable the extension to work on your custom domain
+- Add your custom domain to the "Allowed domains" list via the options page
+- Add in the host of the site url into "Allowed domains" input and hit save

 ## Version 1.0.9 - 05 June 2020 🎉

 - Improvements in speed 🔥